 - Fuel cells

 At the outset, it is better to understand the differences between these types.
 In the primary battery, the electrochemical reaction is irreversible, whereas, the secondary cells are known for their reaction reversibility.
-Fuel cell is also a primary cell, but the difference between the fuel cell and a primary cell is that the reactants are kept outside the cell container, whereas in a primary cell the reactants art there inside the cell.
+The fuel cell is also a primary cell, but the difference between the fuel cell and a primary cell is that the reactants are kept outside the cell container, whereas in a primary cell the reactants are there inside the cell.

-On the contrary, the secondary calls are known for their reversibility of the energy producing reactions.
-After a discharge, if we pass direct current in the opposite direction, the original reactants are regenerated from the reaction products.
-Examples for this type of battery are: lead-acid battery, Li-ion battery, Ni-Cd battery (actually NiOOH-Cd battery), Ni-Fe battery, Ni-MH battery, to mention the most common secondary batteries.
+- On the contrary, the secondary calls are known for their reversibility of the energy-producing reactions.
+After discharge, if we pass direct current in the opposite direction, the original reactants are regenerated from the reaction products.
+Examples for this type of battery are lead-acid battery, Li-ion battery, Ni-Cd battery (actually NiOOH-Cd battery), Ni-Fe battery, Ni-MH battery, to mention the most common secondary batteries.

 By theory, a single H2/O2 fuel cell could produce 1.23 V at ambient conditions.

-- Flat plate or grid plate or pasted plate or lattice type or Fauré plate (1.3 to 4.0 mm thickness)
+a.
+Flat plate or grid plate or pasted plate or lattice-type or Fauré plate (1.3 to 4.0 mm thickness)

-- Of these the first-mentioned flat plate type is the most widely used one; though it can supply heavy currents for a short duration (for example, starting an automobile or a DG set), it has a shorter life.
-Here, a lattice type of rectangular current collector is filled with a paste made from a mixture of leady oxide, water and sulphuric acid, carefully dried and formed.
-Both positive and negative plates are made in the same manner, except for the difference in the additives.
+- Of these the first-mentioned flat-plate type is the most widely used; though it can supply heavy currents for a short duration (for example, starting an automobile or a DG set), it has a shorter life.
+Here, a lattice type of rectangular current collector is filled with a paste made from a mixture of leady-oxide, water and sulphuric acid, carefully dried and formed.
+Both positive and negative plates are made in the same manner, except for the difference in additives.
 Being thin, batteries made from such plates can supply very high currents needed for starting an automobile.
 The life expectancy is 4 to 5 years in such an application.
-Before the advent of alternator-rectifier arrangement, the life was shorter.
+Before the advent of the alternator-rectifier arrangement, the life was shorter.

-- Conical plate is a lattice-type circular-shaped pure lead grids (cupped at a 10∞ angle), plates stacked horizontally one above the other and made from pure lead.
+- Conical plate is lattice-type circular-shaped pure lead grids (cupped at a 10° angle), plates stacked horizontally one above the other and made from pure lead.
 This was developed by Bell Telephone Laboratories, USA.